Articles

 Pricing

-Personal Use: Free ($0) for individuals, with full Docs functionality.
-Lacks business features like custom email and advanced security.
+• Personal Use: Free ($0).
+Includes full Docs functionality, but lacks business features like custom email and advanced security.

-For a moving company with 50 employees, expect approximately $245–$490 USD/month depending on the chosen Workspace tier.
+For a moving company with 50 employees, expect approximately $245–$490 USD/month for full Google Workspace access, depending on the tier selected.

 • Provides real-time collaboration and mobile access for field teams

-• Offers free entry-level tier and low-cost business plans
+• Offers free entry-level access and affordable business plans

-• Includes AI-powered content generation and robust integration with Google Workspace
+• Includes AI-powered content tools and seamless integration with Google Workspace

-• Lacks formal training, testing, and compliance tracking features
+• Lacks mandatory reading, testing, and employee progress tracking

 Scribe is an AI-powered documentation tool designed to instantly transform any digital process into a step-by-step guide.
 The platform provides automatic capture of workflows, generating visual SOPs with annotated screenshots as users perform tasks.
 This approach is highly valued by operations, customer support, and training teams who need to document procedures quickly and with minimal effort.

-The platform is known for its speed and ease of use, making it a strong fit for moving companies that require rapid documentation of field and office processes.
-Scribe is especially useful for teams whose main challenge is the time and complexity involved in creating and updating internal guides.
-Its visual-first methodology supports both web and desktop workflows, with options to combine multiple guides into comprehensive training manuals.
+The platform is known for its speed and ease of use, making it a strong fit for moving companies that require rapid documentation of internal processes.
+Scribe is especially useful for teams whose primary challenge is the time and complexity involved in creating training materials.
+Its visual-first methodology supports both web and desktop workflows, with options to combine guides, videos, and images into comprehensive manuals.

 Key features include AI writer assistance, screen recording, and customization tools for editing steps and redacting sensitive information.
 Scribe also offers export options to PDF, HTML, and Markdown, and integrates with popular knowledge bases like Notion, Confluence, and SharePoint.
 Security features such as SSO and PII/PHI auto-redaction are available on enterprise plans, supporting compliance needs for larger organizations.

-While Scribe provides strong capabilities for instant documentation, it is less focused on structured learning paths, testing, or progress tracking.
+While Scribe provides strong capabilities for quick documentation generation, it is less focused on structured learning paths, testing, or progress tracking.
 The platform is best suited for visual, process-driven tasks and may be less effective for non-visual or highly complex training needs.
-For moving companies, Scribe offers a practical solution for capturing and sharing operational knowledge across distributed teams.
+The desktop application and advanced features are only available on paid plans, and the free tier is limited in scope.

 Pricing

-Pro Team is priced at $12/seat/month (annual billing, minimum 5 seats).
-It includes web, mobile, and desktop apps, advanced customization, screenshot editing, and export to PDF/HTML/Markdown.
-This plan is positioned for small and midsize teams.
+• Pro Team: $12/seat/month (annual billing, minimum 5 seats).
+Includes web, mobile, and desktop apps, advanced customization, screenshot editing/redaction, and export to PDF/HTML/Markdown.
+Designed for teams of 3 or more.

-• Limited structured learning and progress tracking features
+• Limited structured learning, testing, or progress tracking capabilities

 • Free plan is highly restricted and desktop app requires a paid plan